 - Mentor training checklist

 - This Mentor Handbook

-- · Mentor FAQ page on website
+- Mentor FAQ page on website

-The parents or carers of all of your learners will also be asked to complete a Parent / Learner Information and Consent Form before the mentoring sessions begin.
-These will be distributed by your host school or college, but it is likely you will be involved e.g. by reminding learners to ask their parents /carers to sign and return their forms.
+All of your learners will also be asked to complete a Learner Information and Consent Form before the mentoring sessions begin.
+These will be distributed by your host school or college, but it is likely you will be involved e.g. by reminding learners to sign and return their forms.